 - 7. Eagle Scout educational campaign: Carey Ye gave a brief overview of her son, Isaac's, Eagle Scout Project.
 He will be doing an educational sign campaign about the issues with bird feeding at four parks.
 His project may also include an educational seminar and/or a short video.
 Deonarine and Chris Eagler (NYSDEC) have been assisting Isaac. - 8.
 The Committee will not hold an April meeting.
 The next Committee meeting will be May 9th. - 9.
 There will be a coastal clean-up at Bay Walk Park in Port Washington on May 18th at 9:30am.
 Unfortunately, it will be a high tide, but Deonarine decided against a Mother's Day weekend clean-up.
-Also, could anyone cover the Port Washington Library's Earth Day event?
-Deonarine will be away that weekend.
-The event is Saturday, April 20th at Sunset Park 2-4pm (rain date Sunday, April 27th).
+Could anyone cover the Port Washington Library's Earth Day event?
+The event is Saturday, April 20th at Sunset Park 2-4pm.